 Reacting to the Past was introduced at UGA by Professor Nancy Felson (Department of Classics) in Fall 2003 as a two-year pilot project, with the aim of gradually integrating the pedagogy into the undergraduate curriculum.
 It is funded primarily by the Office of the Vice President for Instruction, with additional support from the Center for Teaching and Learning, Honors Program, and Willson Center for the Arts and Humanities.
+Since 2016, Reacting to the Past at UGA has been housed in the Division of Academic Enhancement.

 Reacting has been introduced into Residential Colleges, Student Learning Communities, First-Year Experiences, Freshman and Sophomore composition classes, and multicultural classes.
 The program has been shown to virtually eliminate absenteeism, inspire students to become agents in their own learning, and win overwhelmingly positive feedback from students.